Tuesday, September 27, 2005

 In the last fourteen days there has been a few things occur, both by choice and by happenstance that I feel are inextricably linked... or I just like to play connect the dots... and things happening by happenstance can't be inextricably linked I suppose...

-Six Feet Under.
+Firstly, while browsing the local video store, I decided to hire the first season of Six Feet Under.
 I wasn't sure I'd like it, but I was feeling like something different.
 It was a good choice for something different.
 It made me think about death in completely new ways.
 About my family in completely new ways.

 Secondly, I went grocery shopping and as I wandered the aisles, I found myself passing the same woman in each aisle, weighed down by her basket, phone stuck to her ear in her whole world.
 In one aisle she stopped just as we passed each other and exclaimed into her phone; "Well, you could be hit by a bus on your way home so just tell me what you want me to make for dinner!"
 I found that sentence fascinatingly absurd, yet in keeping with where my thought patterns were after watching Six Feet Under.